 Our Youth Access Team (YAT) is staffed for seven days a week between the hours of 8:30am and 10:00pm.
-Calls outside of these times are managed by the Centralised Triage Service of North Western Mental Health, of which Orygen Youth Health CLinical Program is a part.
+Calls outside of these times are managed by the Centralised Triage Service of North Western Mental Health, of which Orygen Specialist Program is a part.

 - Urgent crisis support over the phone or in the young person's preferred location

 - Arranging for a non-urgent mental health assessment with our Continuing Care Team

 - A referral to a more appropriate service

 Please note that there is a high demand for our clinicial program and we are unable to offer a service to all young people referred.
 Referrers will be informed of the decision and follow-up plan.